 Many experts predict the end of auto and truck dealerships over the next 10 to 15 years.
 Experts believe dealerships will fall victim to driverless vehicles, ridesharing, innovations in human mobility and changing consumer buying habits.
 That's why you need to know about auto and truck dealership stocks right now.

 Over the past 2 decades, most auto and truck dealerships have prospered despite the Great Recession (the average dealership doubled its profits during that time), internet disruptors and even millennials’ decreased desire to own vehicles compared to previous generations.

 This industry’s resiliency is worth banking on.
 Here are 5 auto and truck dealership stocks with potential.

-Overview: Auto and Truck Dealership Stocks
+Quick Look at the Best Auto and Truck Dealership Stocks:

 Auto and truck dealership stocks are in a cyclical industry — success is dependent on consumer confidence.
 When consumers get nervous about the economy, dealerships feel the pinch and operate under low profit margins.
 This causes a common dilemma for dealership management during low demand periods.
 They can either bite into their profits by offering customer incentives or they can protect their profit margin while giving up sales to their competitors.